 abdominal pain, dizziness, and severe heart problems.
 Multiple doses of activated charcoal can be given if someone swallowed large doses of long-acting, sustained release medications.

-Dialysis is the best way to remove the toxin from the bloodstream.
+Dialysis may be the best way to remove the toxin from the bloodstream.

 Abdominal Pain in AdultsAbdominal pain in adults can range from a mild stomach ache to severe pain.
 Examples of causes of abdominal pain in adults include appendicitis, gallbladder dis...learn more >>